mmichlin66/mmichlin66.github.io/mimcss/ref/mimcss-reference-rules-and-activation.md

     /**
      * Object containing dependent rules.
 Property names are taken from special properties
-     * of the ExtendedStyleset.
+     * of the CombinedStyleset.
 This object allows callers to access dependent rules to change
      * style property values programmatically.
      */
     readonly dependentRules: DependentRules;